-If your cat is diagnosed with one of these conditions, your vet will probably recommend one of the specialist diets discussed below.
+If your cat is diagnosed with one of these conditions, your vet will probably recommend one of the specialist diets.

-Kidney disease is among the the most common chronic diseases in elderly cats.
-Persian cats are most likely to suffer from this condition, but it can affect any breed.
-If your cat has kidney problems, they will need to eat less protein than a healthy cat.
+Kidney disease is among the most common chronic diseases in elderly cats.
+Persian cats are most likely to have this condition, but it can affect any breed.
+If your cat has kidney problems, it will need to eat less protein.

-But this doesn’t mean protein should be eliminated from their diet completely – cats need some protein to survive!
-Instead, they must be fed pet food specifically formulated for cats with kidney disease.
-These can be prescribed by a vet, but they are also available commercially.
+But this doesn’t mean protein should be eliminated from their diet completely as cats need some protein to survive.
+Instead, it must be fed pet food specifically formulated for cats with kidney disease.

-These cat foods are quite similar to “senior” cat foods, but there are a few differences:
+These cat foods are similar to senior cat foods, but there are differences:

 - Less Protein – These cat foods contain around 20–30% protein (dry feed basis).
-The protein is very high-quality to reduce the burden on the kidneys.
+The protein is high-quality to reduce the burden on the kidneys.
 Rabbit or plant-based isolates are the primary protein sources used.

 - Low Levels of Sodium – At less than 0.4%, these specialists cat foods contain even less sodium than “senior” pet foods.
 This is to prevent dehydration.